dgatf/msrc/README.md

 # MSRC - Multi Sensor for RC - Smartport, XBUS, SRXL

-This is a DIY project to send multiple sensors telemetry using an Arduino Pro Mini 328P (3.3v or 5v) for a fraction of the weight and cost of the stock sensors
+This is a DIY project to send multiple sensors telemetry using an ATMega328P (Arduino Pro Mini) or ATMega328PB (Pololu ATMega328PB) based board, for a fraction of the weight and cost of the stock sensors

-Compatible with the following RX protocols:
+Compatible RX protocols:

 - Smartport: FrSky
 - XBUS: Spektrum
 - SRXL: Spektrum

-The following sensors are supported:
+Compatible MCUs: ATMega328P, ATMega328PB

+Advantages of the ATMega328PB:

+- Accurate Castle telemetry
+- 2 x UARTS (ESC serial and GPS can be connected at the same time)

+If nor Castle and 2 serial ports are required, the ATMega328P may be better choice, as is cheaper and easier to find

+For the ATMega328P it is recommended the Arduino Pro Mini.
+Other ATMega328P boards with USB connector may not read properly the serial port if connected (ESC serial or GPS).
+Also it is smaller and lighter than other ATMega328P boards

+For the ATMega328PB it is recommended the Pololu ATMega328PB

+Implemented sensors:

 - ESC
   - ESCs with serial telemetry (Hobbywing V3/V4/V5)